Man City, Liverpool win in EPL title race; Norwich relegated

 Jordan Henderson and Diogo Jota combined to feed Keita, who stepped inside before dispatching the ball past a hapless Martin Dubravka.

-Newcastle had been bidding for a fifth straight win but struggled to escape Liverpool’s press.
+Newcastle had been bidding for a fifth straight win — and a seventh straight victory at home — but struggled to escape Liverpool’s press.

+“Coming here, a team in form, six home wins on the bounce, great weather, everybody in a good mood, pretty much everything was prepared for another home win,” Klopp said.

+“The only group who wanted to avoid that was my players.
+It was an outstanding football game, to be honest.
+In the circumstances, it was a top-class performance.”

 Relegation-threatened Leeds also came in with impressive form from being unbeaten in the previous five matches.